Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Algorithm

 For the updated matrix $C_{\ell(t+1)}$, we simply take $C_{\ell(t+1)}\coloneqq C_{i(t+1)}$ because $B_{\ell(t+1)}=B_{i(t+1)}$ in the updated matrix $Z_{\ell(t+1)}$.

 Case 3: Point $a_{it}$ has two immediate points $a_{j(t+1)}$ and $a_{\ell(t+1)}$ at time $t+1$.
 In this case, we proceed as in Case 1 or Case 2 as needed for each of $a_{j(t+1)}$ and $a_{\ell(t+1)}$ and we obtain the updated matrices at these two points accordingly.
-It is worthwhile to notice that while processing the filtration $\mathcal{ZZ}_{it}$ for extension to $a_{j(t+1)}$, the bars that extend from $a_{it}$ to $a_{\ell(t+1)}$ appear as bars ending at $a_{it}$.
+It is worth noting that while processing the filtration $\mathcal{ZZ}_{it}$ for extension to $a_{j(t+1)}$, the bars that extend from $a_{it}$ to $a_{\ell(t+1)}$ appear as bars ending at $a_{it}$.
 Similarly, while extending the filtration $\mathcal{ZZ}_{it}$ to $a_{\ell(t+1)}$, the bars that extend from $a_{it}$ to $a_{j(t+1)}$ appear as bars ending at $a_{it}$.
-Thanks to Theorem~\ref{thm:basic-triple-consequences-persistence}, the two sets of bars do not overlap.
-Also, due to Theorem~\ref{thm:basic-triple-consequences-persistence}\ref{it:basic_triple_con_distribution-2} (refinement case), no bar actually dies for the module $\mathbb M$ at $a_{it}$.
+By Theorem~\ref{thm:index-triple-consequences-persistence}, the two sets of bars do not overlap.
+Also, due to Theorem~\ref{thm:index-triple-consequences-persistence}\ref{it:index_triple_con_distribution-2} (refinement case), no bar actually dies for the module $\mathbb M$ at $a_{it}$.
 Hence, we simply ignore the bars that appear to be ending at $a_{it}$ while processing the filtration from $a_{it}$ to $a_{j(t+1)}$ and to $a_{\ell(t+1)}$.